rbisdorff/Digraph3/docSphinx/author.rst

 **Doctoral students (last)**

-* Alexandru-Liviu Olteanu, *On clustering in multiple criteria decision aid: Theory and applications* (2009 - 2013, in co-direction with Ass.-Prof Patrick Meyer, Telecom Bretagne, Brest, France).
+* Alexandru-Liviu Olteanu, *On clustering in multiple criteria decision aid: Theory and applications* (2009 - 2013, in co-direction with P. Meyer, IMTAtlantique).
-* Thomas Veneziano, *On the stability of outranking relations: Theoretical and practical aspects* (2008 - 2012, in co-direction with Ass.-Prof Patrick Meyer, Telecom Bretagne, Brest, France).
+* Thomas Veneziano, *On the stability of outranking relations: Theoretical and practical aspects* (2008 - 2012, in co-direction with P. Meyer, IMTAtlantique).
-* Claude Lamboray, *Prudent ranking rules: Theoretical contributions and applications* (2004-2007, co-directed with Prof Ph.
+* Claude Lamboray, *Prudent ranking rules: Theoretical contributions and applications* (2004-2007, co-directed with Ph.
 Vincke, ULB)
-* Patrick Meyer, *Progressive methods in multiple criteria decision analysis* (2004-2007, co-directed with Prof M. Pirlot, FPMs).
+* Patrick Meyer, *Progressive methods in multiple criteria decision analysis* (2004-2007, co-directed with M. Pirlot, FPMs).

 **Expertise**